aaronparker/evergreen/docs/save.md

 ### Path

+The target directory under which a folder structure will be created and application installers saved into.
+Typically the target path used will be a path per application.

 ### Verbose

 The `-Verbose` parameter can be useful for observing application downloads and save paths, including troubleshooting when the expected application details are not returned.
 When using the `-Verbose` parameter, `Invoke-WebRequest` will show download progress which significantly impacts download speed.
 To suppress download progress, add the `-NoProgress` switch parameter as well.

+### -NoProgress

+`Save-EvergreenApp` uses `Invoke-WebRequest` to download target application installers.
+Download progress is suppressed by default for faster downloads; however, when `-Verbose` is used, download progress will be displayed.
+Use `-NoProgress` with `-Verbose` to suppress download progress while also displaying verbose output.

+### -Force

+Forces this function to download the target application installers from the URI property even if they already exist in the target directory.

 ## Alias